Table Of Contents

 In addition to reporting total costs, CloudZero offers granular cost information by business dimensions you care about, such as cost per customer, feature, team, project, or environment.

-Secondly, CloudZero enables you to align specific cost insights to the people, processes, and products that generated them, which facilitates accurate cost allocation, forecasting, and chargebacks.
+Secondly, CloudZero enables you to align specific cost insights to the people, processes, and products generated, facilitating accurate cost allocation, forecasting, and chargebacks.

 Thirdly, CloudZero provides the same level of actionable intelligence for Azure, AWS, Kubernetes, and Snowflake.
 This gives you a complete picture of your cloud costs, enabling you to make decisions without blind spots.